daradona10/milestone-project1/README.md

 This website can also be locally deployed by following the method outlined below:

-     1. Follow the link to GitHub repository here[here](https://github.com/daradona10/milestone-project1)
+ 1. Follow the link to GitHub repository [here](https://github.com/daradona10/milestone-project1)
  2. Under the repository name, click the green "Clone or download"button
  3. In the Clone with HTTPs section, copy the clone URL for the repository
  4. In your local editor program, open Git Bash
  5. Change the current working directory to the location where you want the cloned directory to be made.
  6. Type the git clone, and then paste the URL you copied in Step 3.
  7. Press Enter.
 Your local clone will be created.

-#Credits

-#Content
+# Credits

+# Content

-     * Inspiration for content layouts for a gym website taken from planethealthlimerick.ie
+   * Inspiration for content layouts for a gym website taken from [here](https://planethealthlimerick.ie/)

-#Media
+# Media

-     * Background Image on home page and Images across rest of the site taken from Pixabay and Pexels
+  * Background Image on home page and Images across rest of the site taken from [here](https://pixabay.com/) and [here](https://www.pexels.com/)

-     * Social Media Links to external sources on new page on behalf of planethealthlimerick.ie (to show the links work)
+  * Social Media Links to external sources on new page on behalf of [here](https://planethealthlimerick.ie/) {to show links work}

   * Videos taken from YouTube to give an example of gym posting their own classes videos

-     * Location Map taken from Google Maps using planethealthlimerick.ie as a location
+  * Location Map taken from Google Maps using [here]https://planethealthlimerick.ie/ as a location

-#Credits
+  * Color layout for website taken from [here](https://colorhunt.co/palette/160018)

+# Credits

      * I would like to thank Brian Macharia my mentor for input and feedabck during the development of my site